itmeson/nullresult/index.markdown

 I'm Mark Betnel: a teacher, biophysicist, and philosopher.

 +-- {.section}
-[Education][edu]
+[Teaching][edu]
 =======
-I am passionate about improving learning outcomes in the sciences and mathematics through through research-driven teaching practices and lesson development for high school and college teachers.
+I am passionate about improving learning outcomes in the sciences and mathematics through through research-driven teaching practices and lesson development.
 =--

 +--	{.section}
-[Biophysics][research]
+[Research][research]
 ========
-I've been using coarse-grained protein models to study protein aggregation in diseases like Alzheimer's and Parkinson's, and writing small software tools to help our research group work more efficiently.
+I've been using coarse-grained protein models to study protein aggregation in diseases like Alzheimer's and Parkinson's, and I'm interested in development and validation of computational tools in data analysis and biophysics.
 =--

 +--     {.section}